kaizhu256/node-utility2/README.md

 ## todo
+- add onErrorWithStack
-- add options.onListen to testRunServer
+- add onReady and options.onListen to testRunServer
 - explicitly require slimerjs instead of auto-detecting it
 - move testPhantomjs from index.js to index.sh and auto-install phantomjs-lite when required
 - auto-generate help doc from README.md